Psalm 86 – Help from the Great God

 i.
 “When our prayers are lowly by reason of our humility, or feeble by reason of our sickness, or without wing by reason of our despondency, the Lord will bow down to them, the infinitely exalted Jehovah will have respect unto them.”
 (Spurgeon)

 ii.
-Following this request will come a reason David will give to God why his prayer should be answered.
+After the request, David then gave God some reasons why his prayer should be answered.
 David thought carefully in his prayer, and presented both requests and reasons to God.
 “The psalm is unique in its method of urging a petition upon the ground of some known fact.”
 (Morgan)

 b.
-For I am poor and needy: David gives the first of several reasons why God should answer.
+For I am poor and needy: This was the first of several reasons why God should answer the request of the first line.
 David here appealed to God’s sympathy, to His compassion.
 A hard-hearted God wouldn’t care for a poor and needy man, or worse yet might despise him.
 Yet David knew that God was full of love and compassion and would be moved by the fact that David was, and knew himself to be, poor and needy.

 i.
 It is significant that David began his plea with this.
 His understanding of the love and compassion of God was foundational.

 ii.
+David was not afraid to be humble, as we are sometimes.
 “To confess that we are poor and needy seems demeaning.
 To be a servant seems unworthy.
 We want to be people who deserve something from God because of who we are.”
 (Boice)

 2. (2) Help me because I am connected to You.